To build a better bio, one that’s not over the top but isn’t ho-hum either, is a dilemma for many job seekers.

 - Add a fun fact about you to grab attention.

-- Always include contact information and links to most prominent social networks.
+- Always include contact information and links to the most prominent social networks.

 Use this cheat sheet to create bios across social media channels.
 Thanks to Unbounce for this helpful reference sheet.